| Troops

 Council not to indulge in unnecessary teacher transfers

+which annoy and frustrate them.
 Teaching is a noble profession which is aimed at the

 next generation of country.
 Unless they guide younger